-The College offers a major in pre-K-4 education; secondary education certification programs in biology, chemistry, English, environmental education, mathematics, social studies and Spanish; and a Teacher Intern Program (TIP).
-A major in pre-K-4 leads to the Bachelor of Arts degree.
-Secondary education certification is awarded in addition to the bachelor's degree in the appropriate subject area.
-The Teacher Intern Program, for students who already hold a baccalaureate degree, leads to elementary or secondary certification.
+The College offers a major in early childhood (Pre-K-4) education; early childhood and special education (Pre-K-8); middle-level (4-8) education in math, science, English and Social Studies; health and physical education (Pre-K-12); certification in Spanish (Pre-K-12); secondary (7-12) education certification programs in biology, chemistry, English, mathematics and social studies; and the Teacher Intern Program (TIP).
+A major in education leads to the Bachelor of Arts degree.
+Secondary and Spanish education certification is awarded in addition to the bachelor's degree in the appropriate subject area.
+The Teacher Intern Program, for students who already hold a bachelor's degree, leads to early childhood, dual early childhood and special education, middle level, dual middle level and special education, secondary or Pre-K-12 certification.
+For TIP requirements, see page 36.

 Successful completion of state-approved teacher education programs qualifies students to apply to the Commonwealth of Pennsylvania for Instructional Level I certification.

-Graduates holding pre-K-4 certification are eligible for employment in Pennsylvania schools at all levels from pre-K through fourth grade.
-Graduates holding secondary certification are eligible for employment in the area of certification in state-approved middle, junior and senior high schools.
+Graduates holding Pre-K-4 certification are eligible for employment in Pennsylvania schools at all levels from Pre-K through grade 4.
+Graduates holding middle-level certification are eligible for employment in state-approved schools, grades 4-8.
+Graduates holding secondary certification are eligible for employment in the area of certification in state-approved schools, grades 7-12.
+Graduates holding Pre-K-12 certification are eligible for employment in the area of certification in state-approved schools, grades Pre-K-12.

 The programs are designed to develop professional competence through integration of theory, observation, practice and clinical experience.
-Pre-K-4 majors choose courses across a wide range of disciplines that provide the broad knowledge base required for elementary classroom teaching.
-A minor is recommended in one of the required disciplines, i.e., biology, chemistry, English, history, fine arts, mathematics, psychology, sociology or Spanish.
+Undergraduate majors choose courses across a wide range of disciplines that provide the broad knowledge base required for classroom teaching.
+A minor is recommended in one of the required disciplines (i.e., biology, chemistry, English, history, fine arts, mathematics, psychology, sociology or Spanish).
 A minor in Spanish is recommended for eligibility as a teacher of English as a Second Language (ESL).

-For certification in secondary education, students fulfill:
+For certification in secondary education or Pre-K-12 Spanish, students fulfill:

-- Course requirements for the major in the chosen area of secondary certification. - Any additional required courses in the subject area that are required for certification. - The required professional education courses.
+- Course requirements for the major in the chosen area of secondary or Pre-K-12 Spanish certification. - Any additional required courses in the subject area that is required for certification. - The required professional education courses.